 Kansas Life Magazine recently stopped by Nu Life Market as part of their Farm Food Tour.
 Here’s and excerpt from page 29: La’Shonda Woodard talks with Allison Gouldie, research and development, at the Nu Life Market kitchen in Scott City.
 Nu Life processes and markets flours, grain products, and sunflower spreads for those with food allergies or sensitivities.
 Earl … Continued

-A new University of Georgia study has found that select varieties of sorghum bran have greater antioxidant and anti-inflammatory properties than well-known foods such as blueberries and pomegranates.
-Researchers measure polyphenolic compounds, which naturally occur in… click here. (article by Kirk McAlpin)
+Study Finds That Sorghum Bran Has More Antioxidants Than Blueberries, Pomegranates A new University of Georgia study has found that select varieties of sorghum bran such as black sorghum bran and sumac sorghum bran have greater antioxidant and anti-inflammatory properties than well-known foods such as blueberries and pomegranates.
+Researchers measure polyphenolic compounds, which naturally occur in… click here. … Continued

 Sorghum and millets have considerable potential in foods and beverages.
 As they are gluten-free they are suitable for coeliacs.
 Sorghum is also a potentially important source of nutraceuticals such as antioxidant phenolics and cholesterol-lowering waxes.
 Cakes, cookies, pasta, a parboiled rice-like product and snack foods have been successfully produced from… click here. (article by John R.N.
 Taylor, … Continued